Harmonicord/modulocord/README.md

 # modulocord
 Faster.
 Smaller.
 Modular.
-Discord Backend reimplantation based of Litecord and Fosscord, recreated from scratch.
+Discord Backend reimplementation based of Litecord and Fosscord, recreated from scratch.